FAQS - Frequently Asked Questions

 What happens if something stops working?

 Although a rare occurrence, all appliances/equipment are subject to breakdown and wear and tear.
-If any appliance or equipment malfunctions during your stay, your B&B host or apartment owner will try to arrange the repair promptly however it is not guaranteed to be repaired during your stay.
+If any appliance or equipment malfunctions during your stay, your B&B host will try to arrange the repair promptly however it is not guaranteed to be repaired during your stay - it depends on the item and complexity of the repair.

 If hot water, electricity, or any other essential services fail during your stay, repairs will be attempted as quickly as possible.
-If the repair is not successful, you will be given the options to switch to another Petite B&B home – subject to its own individual rates.
+If the repair is not successful, you will be given the options to switch to another Petite B&B home immediately.

 What happens if I lose my keys?

-Guests will be responsible for the replacement and cost of getting new keys cut by the B&B or apartment owner.
+Guests will be responsible for the replacement and cost of getting new keys cut by the B&B owner.

 What protection do I need in case of Loss, Theft or Injury?

-The responsibility of the owner of the B&B apartment, and of Petite B&Bs, cannot be implied in any case such as: cancellation, accident, loss, robbery or other.
-To protect yourself, it is advised that you acquire your own travel insurance policy and seek compensation from your insurance provider in the case of cancellation, break in and theft, or any other potential source of loss or injury.
+To protect yourself, it is advised that you acquire your own travel insurance policy and seek compensation from your insurance provider in the case of cancellation, break in and theft, or any other potential source of loss or injury, as Petite B&Bs and hosts are not held liable.

-Petite B&Bs offers classic homestay B&Bs run by lovely and experienced local owners and hosts, and unique private apartments.
-To date in Paris, Lisbon and Porto as well as country homes, villas and chateaux in the Sth of France.
+Petite B&Bs offers classic homestay B&Bs run by lovely and experienced local owners and hosts.
+To date we offer homes in Paris, Portugal, Australia as well as country homes, villas and chateaux in the Sth of France.

 Our homes are real authentic cozy and intimate family homes.
-B&Bs are shared homes living with your local homeowner/host in a specially renovated and furnished guestroom or entire suit (designed specifically for a charming and refined B&B experience, and some even with private entries).
-We also offer private apartments that are characterful family homes, not self-contained 'ikea-furnished' generic rentals, that are temporarily vacated specifically for the guest so they can experience a real family home complete with antique style, family heirlooms and/or modern character depending on your hosts style.
-All of which are utterly warm, welcoming homes that will feel just like your own.
+B&Bs are shared homes living with your local homeowner/host in a specially renovated and furnished guest-room or entire suit (designed specifically for a charming and refined B&B experience, and some even with private entries).

 Homes types that are offered are: